Youth Reading Programs

 Pearl

-For more information on the Council’s family reading programs, or to inquire about hosting a series, contact Katie Molpus, Program Officer at the Mississippi Humanities Council, at kmolpus@mhc.state.ms.us or (601) 432-6752.
+If you are interested in hosting a program or would like more information, please contact Katie Molpus, Program Officer at the Mississippi Humanities Council, at kmolpus@mhc.state.ms.us or (601) 432-6752.